Queer studies is a minor within the Department of Women's and Gender Studies.

 Queer Is Here

-While working toward your minor degree, you’ll complete 24 credit hours of classes that cover everything from lesbian culture and sex and medical ethics to theories of marriage.
-Internship credits and study-abroad opportunities also can be used to satisfy some of the credit requirements.
+While working toward your minor degree, you’ll complete 24 credit hours of classes that cover everything from sex and medical ethics to theories of marriage.
+Internship credits and study abroad opportunities also can be used to satisfy some of the credit requirements.

-We want to encourage students to think critically about the political and social questions that surround sexuality,” says Scott.
+We want to encourage students to think critically about the political and social questions that surround sexuality,” says Reis.
 “These questions are at the forefront now.”

 Queer studies courses will help you explore the diversity of the LGBTQ communities, the history and present conditions of sexual identity formation, and the function of ideologies of sexuality.
-Help change the world with your newfound critical thinking skills by promoting respect in the workplace.
-Aid a city as it institutes its new gay-marriage law.
+Help change the world and promote respect in the workplace with your newfound critical thinking skills.
+Aid a city as it institutes its new gay marriage law.
 Promote diversity in adoption rights.
 You’ll be able to create and foster a culturally responsive community wherever you go.